 Ann Wayson Locher Memorial Fund for HIV Care.

-In her honor, the Ann Wayson Locher Fund for Patient Care was established to provides services for patients that have needs cannot be covered by other agencies.
+The Ann Wayson Locher Memorial Fund for HIV Care endeavors to provide services for transportation, child care, utility assistance and funeral expenses for patients who have needs which cannot be covered by other agencies or programs.